parmaja/miniedit/readme.md

 ### Features

  * Portable, one executable file, take it any where.
- * UTF8, Ansi, UC16LE, UC16BE encoding
+ * UTF8, Ansi, and UC16LE, UC16BE encoding with BOM
  * Projects files, each project have special type/tendency (PHP, Lua, Python, Pascal, D)
  * Until now it is very Fast and very small
  * Search in files